 The shape did not move.
 It made no indication it had even heard him.

 Guy simply repeated, "I can't believe he's gone."

 "Why would Charlie drive?"
 Connie whispered.

 Charlie felt a tightness in his throat and a hotness behind his eyes.
 He felt sick.
 It had nothing to do with the alcohol.
 This couldn't be the future.
 It simply couldn't.
 Charlie never drove.
 Never.
-He'd barely been behind the wheel since the crash that stole Annie and Taz's lives.
-It was his only rule – his one absolute, he did not drive.
+He'd barely been behind the wheel since the crash that stole Annie and Terri's lives.
+It was his only rule – his one absolute – he did not drive.

-But – he flushed in shame as he realised that not hitting Adam was something he should regard as an absolute, and it hadn't taken much to break that one.
+But – he flushed in shame as he realised plenty of absolutes had already been destroyed – not hitting Adam was something he should regard as an absolute, and it hadn't taken much to break that one.
 Don't tell a child that Santa isn't real, another broken easily.

 The shape clapped a hand down on Charlie's shoulder, hard enough to hurt, and the swirling darkness took him.